Connecting...

 • Synopses are placeholders, not authoritative records.
 They're a reading aid.
 Always verify important details against the source document before acting on them.

 • A failed synopsis isn't permanent.
-If generation fails — usually because of a temporary AI provider issue — click Try again to regenerate.
+If generation fails — usually because of a temporary AI provider issue — click Generate synopsis to run it again.
 Failed files are shown with a red badge so they're easy to spot.

 • Folio Insights — Ask cross-document questions of a folio in plain language